BuildYourBook/buildyourbook.github.io/_posts/2022-01-27-Hell-yeah!-or-no.md

 When it comes to business development and building your ideal practice, what’s the single biggest challenge, frustration or problem you’ve been struggling with?

 Could you please tell us by clicking [here](https://tally.so/r/wkgkJw)?

+(this post has been inspired by musician Derek Sivers)